bryanaka/hogwarts/code_review.md

 #### student/new.html.erb

-Lines 2-7: Unless you are familiar with Rails internals and have a special edge case, I would stick to using the Rails Form Helpers.
+Unless you are familiar with Rails internals and have a special edge case, I would stick to using the Rails Form Helpers.
 Form Helpers will make sure that the information is formated in the way Rails wants it, and will help prevent Cross Site Request Forgery (CSRF).

+- h1 tag wasn't closed

 Areas to Improve
 -------------------------------------------------------------------------------